cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/coverage.md

 | Large       | Extended coverage for key assets with complex functionality. |
 | Extra Large | Comprehensive tests for assets with complex functionality.         |

-These are general guidelines.
 Every situation is unique.
 You may select more (or less) rigorous testing levels.

 {{% alert title="Note" color="note" %}}
 By default, an "Extra Small" Asset size (1 credit) is associated with "Standard"